-A detailed interpretation of all of this data in context is required in order to prioritise areas for follow up drilling and a strong news flow into January is anticipated.
+A detailed interpretation of all of this data in context is required in order to prioritise areas for follow up drilling and a strong news flow into January and February is anticipated.
 This will include further research and calibration of Impact's ratio for PGE exploration.

-Drilling will resume as soon as practicable in Q1 2021 and discussions are in progress with drilling contractors to determine timing and cost.
+Drilling will resume as soon as practicable in the first quarter of 2021 and discussions are in progress with drilling contractors to determine timing and cost.